 When someone in our group of friends has a bit of cash, she invites us all out and pays the bill.
 She wants to spend time with her cash-strapped friends more than she wants a new dress.

 The Real Uganda leads 7 day Culture-Adventure Tours.

 Kids in Uganda are living a wonderful “old school” childhood.
 They play with little supervision and are largely peer or self-directed.
 They learn how to make decisions, treat others with respect, and take risks through play.

 Ugandan parents don’t spend money on educational toys and exercise equipment.
 They throw the kids outside and let them sort s*it out.
-Parents don’t settle the kids into some “craft” so they can get the dishes done.
-The kids help with the dishes.
+Parents don’t settle the kids into some “craft” so they can cook supper.
+The kids help cook supper.

 This creates confident, civilized, and empathetic people.
-I’m actually quite outspoken about this topic and have written about it in the past.
+We’re actually quite outspoken about this topic at The Real Uganda and have written about it in the past.